BioPhoton/Reactive-Architecture-and-UX-Patterns_Angular/projects/combining-streams/src/lib/docs/combining-streams.overview.md

 ## Combination Operators - Algebraic approach

-Another learning too I use, to teach people a more efficient learning of operators is the "Algebraic approach".
+Another learning to I use, to teach people more efficient learning of operators is the "Algebraic approach".
 I named it that way because it borrows concepts and thinking from one of the broad parts of mathematics, [Algebra](https://en.wikipedia.org/wiki/Algebra).

 > Literally translated Algebra means "reunion of broken parts".